Once Upon a Time in Hollywood (soundtrack): Novel

 A novelization of the film written by Tarantino was published in 2021.
 It contained printed lyrics of five songs not heard in the film with the permission of Hal Leonard LLC.

+Limited-edition single

+The Collectors Edition Blu-Ray and 4K release of the film issued in December 2019 included a limited-edition blue vinyl 45 (Columbia 38-25444).
+Although packaged in a mock sleeve for Rick Dalton's version of Green Door, the single itself contained "Bring a Little Lovin'" by Los Bravos and the Paul Revere & the Raiders recording of "Good Thing," which are also on the soundtrack album.